Theft Defense Lawyer in Orlando, FL

 In addition to our two Orlando, FL locations we also have locations in: Kissimmee, Sanford, Melbourne, Daytona Beach, Ocala, Lakeland, Tampa, Fort Myers, Sarasota, Miami, Jacksonville.
-If you have been accused of committing the crime of theft, our attorneys are prepared to defend your case, wherever the defendant resided.
+If you have been accused of committing the crime of theft, our theft defense lawyers are prepared to defend your case, wherever the defendant resided.
 Contact us for a free initial case consultation regarding your theft case!
 We also offer payment plans if needed.

 *Additional Orlando Florida & Orange County Legal Resources